atpage/video2audio/README.md

 # Description

-This library uses `ffmpeg` to extract a/the audio track from a video file.
+This library uses `ffmpeg` to extract an audio track from a video file.
 The audio can also be separated by chapter, if the chapters are annotated in the video.

 # Installation